 Pet ownership is a commitment for the life of the animal and depending on the average lifespan of your chosen pet, this could mean a big ongoing financial commitment.
 From their food, grooming, vaccinations, flea treatments, boarding and care when away, to illness or injury, pet costs can accumulate quickly.

-Regular vet care is vital for your dog or cat’s health and a recent survey estimates that dog owners could spend an average of $450 per year on vet services.1 A vet visit is often more expensive in real terms than a doctor’s visit, as there is no Medicare system to subsidise regular or emergency vet services.
+Regular vet care is vital for your dog or cat’s health and a recent survey estimates that dog owners could spend an average of over $450 per year on vet services.
+A vet visit is often more expensive in real terms than a doctor’s visit, as there is no Medicare system to subsidise regular or emergency vet services.

 Vet expenses over the years